sarailoo/wpmudev-plugin-test/README.md

         )

-- e.
+- f.
 Since we have data in DB now, when refreshing the page the values should be pre-filled correctly in the **Client ID** and **Client Secret** fields.

 3. In order to use Google’s oAuth, we need to set a return url.
 Please create a new endpoint that we can use as a return url.
 - a.
 The url of the endpoint should be `/wp-json/wpmudev/v1/auth/confirm`